kr15tyk/CC_TestPlans/README.md

-This repository uses a YAML file to generate custom NDcPP test plans.
+This repository uses a YAML file to generate custom NDcPPv.3.0 test plans.
+Each v3.0 directory include a set of .adoc files with each SFR's evaluation activities.
+You can delete any .adoc files you don't want included in your test plan.
+You can then run the GitHub Action to generate your custom test plan.

-Follow these steps to generate a custom test plan:
+Follow the steps below to generate a custom test plan:

 1. Select the 'Use this template' button (must be logged in), create a new repository, don't include all branches.
 2. Check your repository permissions by going to Settings> Actions> General> WorkFlow permissions> select 'Read and write' permissions> save.